ivanrg99/easytransfer/README.md

 - Make a GUI version
 - Add integrity validation to the files that are being sent
 - Add better error handling
+- Merge server and client into one binary